What is the UPennAlert Emergency Notification System?

 Penn SOS serves as an extra layer of protection to supplement other comprehensive safety protocols at Penn.
 With the implementation of Penn SOS, mass notification capabilities can be extended to the broader Penn community, visitors and neighbors that are on or near Penn’s campus.

-In the event of a major emergency affecting the Penn and University City community, you will receive an emergency communication on your phone numbers registered in the Penn Directory via text-message and voicemail, in addition to an email notification sent to your Penn email account, from the Division of Public Safety.
+In the event of a significant emergency affecting the Penn and University City community, you will receive an emergency communication on your phone numbers registered in the Penn Directory via text-message in addition to an email notification sent to your Penn email account.

 The UPennAlert Emergency Notification System provides our students, faculty and staff with an additional layer of security and protection in emergency response, in conjunction with our already well-established emergency communication methods, which include: University-wide broadcast emails, online updates via the Penn and Division of Public Safety homepages, coordinated use of public media outlets, and public address systems within all College Houses.